cozygene/RL-SKAT/README.md

 An object is constructed which does all the required preprocessing, and can then use it to test multiple phenotypes.
 All matrices should have the same number of rows (*n*, the sample size).

+The file `example.py` contains a short example (for the heritability use-case), along with example files.

 ## Full kernel

 When you have a kernel matrix already computed, use this version: